 But in addition to applying for the right cards, there’s also a method to the timing of applications.
 There’s such a thing as applying for the right card at the wrong time.
 If you’re not new to miles & points then by all means skip this post, but I get questions from beginners all the time about this stuff.

 Chase has what’s commonly referred to as the “5/24 rule.”
 As a general rule of thumb, this means you won’t be approved for many Chase cards if you’ve opened for than five accounts in the past 24 months.
 There are a couple of things to be aware of regarding this:

 - Generally opening non-Chase business cards won’t count towards this limit; this includes applying for a card like The Blue for Business® Credit Card from American Express

-- The 5/24 rule doesn’t apply to all Chase cards — for example, it doesn’t apply to the IHG® Rewards Club Select Credit Card
+- The 5/24 rule doesn’t apply to all Chase cards — for example, it doesn’t apply to the IHG® Rewards Club Premier Credit Card

 So while a vast majority of consumers aren’t impacted by this restriction, it’s at least worth being aware of it if you’re new to applying for credit cards, and want to maximize your rewards.

 With that in mind, one of the most well rounded mid-range credit cards out there is the Chase Sapphire Preferred® Card.
 The card offers a very generous sign-up bonus, double points on dining and travel, and other benefits that make this a must-have card for travelers.

 The card offers a sign-up bonus of 50,000 Ultimate Rewards points after spending $4,000 within three months.
 I value those points at ~1.7 cents each, so to me that sign-up bonus is worth ~$850.